 Email isn’t a new technology.
 In fact, it was one of the very first means of digital communication to arrive back in 1971.
-But at 50 years old, email marketing is used today more than ever before with 4.7 billion estimated users by 2026.
+At 50+ years old, email marketing is used today more than ever before with 4.7 billion estimated users by 2026.

 You may be thinking, “Isn’t social media where it’s at for marketing today?
 What is email marketing going to add to my strategy?”
 While it’s true that social media is an important channel for any digital marketing strategy, email has several advantages: